Homosexuality in India: Expression

+Cohabitation

+Cohabitation of same-sex couples is legal in India.
+They have been granted a handful of cohabitation protections and family rights.

 Recognition of same-sex couples

 In February 2017, the Ministry of Health and Family Welfare unveiled resource material relating to health issues to be used as a part of a nationwide adolescent peer-education plan called Saathiya.
 Among other subjects, the material discusses homosexuality.
 The material states, "Yes, adolescents frequently fall in love.
 They can feel attraction for a friend or any individual of the same or opposite sex.
 It is normal to have special feelings for someone.
 It is important for adolescents to understand that such relationships are based on mutual consent, trust, transparency, and respect.
 It is alright to talk about such feelings to the person for whom you have them but always in a respectful manner."